Rayin-saber/yinrui.github.io/_pages/about.md

 - [Mar.2023] I am serving as Program Committee member for IEEE International Conference on Bioinformatics and Biomedicine (IEEE BIBM 2023).
 - [Feb.2023] I was appointed as Guest Editor in the Journal of Computational Genomics of Frontiers in Genetics.
 - [Feb.2023] I joined UFHealth Cancer Center as a community member.
-- [Jan.2023] Our paper "CLCAP: Contrastive Learning Improves Antigenicity Prediction for Influenza A Virus Using Convolutional Neural Networks" was accepted by 21th Asia Pacific Bioinformatics Conference.
+- [Jan.2023] Our paper "CLCAP: Contrastive Learning Improves Antigenicity Prediction for Influenza A Virus Using Convolutional Neural Networks" was accepted by the 21st Asia Pacific Bioinformatics Conference.
 - [Jan.2023] Our paper "A review of the enzyme design in catalytic stability by artificial intelligence" was accepted by Briefings in Bioinformatics.
 - [Dec.2022] I officially started my position as an assistant professor at HOBI, University of Florida
 - [Nov.2022] Our paper "GraphLncLoc: long non-coding RNA subcellular localization prediction using graph convolutional networks based on sequence to graph transformation" was accepted by Briefings in Bioinformatics.